 The Reuters news agency is reporting the death of Archduchess Maria Annunziata of Austria, who died "last night" of a heart attack in Vaduz, Liechtenstein.
 She was 85 years old.

 Maria Annunciata was one of two daughters of Archduke Karl Ludwig of Austria, younger brother of Emperor Franz Josef, and his third wife, Infanta Maria Teresa of Portugal.
-She was named for her father's second wife, Princess Maria Annunziata of Bourbon-Two Sicilies, who died in 1871 from tuberculosis.
+She was named after her father's second wife, Princess Maria Annunziata of Bourbon-Two Sicilies, who died in 1871 from tuberculosis.

 Archduchess Maria Annunziata, a devout Roman Catholic, never married, although she was briefly engaged to Duke Siegfried in Bavaria.
 She became the Abbess of the Theresia Convent in the Hradschin, Prague.